 Typically, we reach the minimum number needed at least 90 days before departure.
 GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.
 You can find out whether this trip has been confirmed here

 This program begins in Arusha and ends in Stone Town.
 Please double-check our itinerary for the date by which you must arrive in Arusha.
-You could also fly into relatively nearby Nairobi if flights are cheaper.
+Most people will fly into Kilimanjaro International Airport, but you could also fly into relatively nearby Nairobi (in Kenya) if flights are cheaper.
 A transfer typically takes 3 hours plus border crossing time.
+Keep in mind flying into Nairobi could cause complications with visas and COVID protocols.
 You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
 Welcome Meeting on Day 1.
-Your trip ends in Stone Town where you will be transferred to the airport.
-You must not book your departing flight from Stone Town for any time earlier than 2:30 PM.
+Your trip ends in Stone Town where you will be transferred to Abeid Amani Karume International Airport.
+You must not book your departing flight from Abeid Amani Karume International Airport for any time earlier than 2:30 PM.

 Plugs and Converters